fnskye/ESP32PCRemote/README.md

 ## Differences Between Simulation and Actual Code

-> While the Wokwi simulation helps prototype the logic, actual hardware development often involves tweaking pins and adding physical indicators for real-world interaction and stability.
-Here's what changed in the final version.
+While the Wokwi simulation helps prototype the logic, actual hardware development often involves tweaking pins and adding physical indicators for real-world interaction and stability.
+Here we can see the key changes in the final version.

 ---